evrone/inboxes/README.md

 ##Installation

-*Make sure that Devise is already installed and configured!*
+*Make sure that Devise is already installed and configured in your app!*

-1. Add `gem "inboxes", "~> 0.1.2"` to your `Gemfile` and run `bundle install`
+1. Add `gem "inboxes", "~> 0.1.2"` to the `Gemfile` and run `bundle install`
 2. Execute `rails generate inboxes:install`.
 This command will generate migration for messaging system.
 Don't forget to run migrations: `rake db:migrate`
 3. Add `inboxes` to your User model like [here](https://gist.github.com/1330080)
-4. Now Inboxes is ready to use.
+4. Now Inboxes are ready to use.
 Open `http://yoursite.dev/discussions` to see the list of discussions.
 You can start new one.

 Default Inboxes views are ugly, so you can copy into your app and make anything with them: `rails generate inboxes:views` If you have problems with installation, you can check [code of demo app](https://github.com/kirs/inboxes-app)